matyasselmeci/hpc-annex/tjs-unrelated-brainwave.md

 file-transfer infrastructure hash would be.

-So: instead of explicitly naming a concept we have trouble defining, why not start smaller and for a particular problem domain, and do compute membership based on observed properties of the system rather than desired ones?
+So: instead of explicitly naming a concept we have trouble defining, why not start smaller and for a particular problem domain, and compute membership based on observed properties of the system rather than desired ones?